Slum: History

 Five Points was not the only slum in America.
 Jacob Riis, Walker Evans, Lewis Hine and others photographed many before World War II.
 Slums were found in every major urban region of the United States throughout most of the 20th century, long after the Great Depression.
-Most of these slums had been ignored by the cities and states which encompassed them until the 1960s' War on Poverty was undertaken by the Federal government of the United States.
+Most of these slums had been ignored by the cities and states which encompassed them until the 1960s' war on poverty was undertaken by the Federal government of the United States.

-A type of slum housing, sometimes called poorhouses, crowded the Boston Commons, later at the fringes of the city.
+A type of slum housing, sometimes called poorhouses, crowded Boston Common, later at the fringes of the city.

 Rio de Janeiro documented its first slum in 1920 census.
 By the 1960s, over 33% of population of Rio lived in slums, 45% of Mexico City and Ankara, 65% of Algiers, 35% of Caracas, 25% of Lima and Santiago, 15% of Singapore.
 By 1980, in various cities and towns of Latin America alone, there were about 25,000 slums.